rmosolgo/graphql-ruby/readme.md

 ## To Do:

-- testing with JSON args
 - Make root calls plain ol' calls, on the root?
 - Make fields like calls with no args?
-- improve debugging experience
+- improve parsing & debugging experience
 - How do you express failure?
 HTTP response? `errors` key?
 - Handle blank objects in nested calls (how? wait for spec)
 - Implement calls as arguments